Day Trip to Channel Islands National Park: Santa Cruz Island

 Snorkel at Scorpion Anchorage, Santa Cruz Island

-Snorkeling is another fun activity you can do during your day on Santa Cruz Island.
+Snorkeling is another fun activity you can do on your Santa Cruz Island day trip.
 You can snorkel at Santa Cruz Island in Scorpion Anchorage on your own or with a guided tour.
 If you have your own snorkel gear you can bring it with you and snorkel off the rock beach at Scorpion Anchorage.
 If you don’t have your own gear, you can rent snorkel gear from Channel Islands Adventure Company when you arrive at Santa Cruz or ahead of time on their website.
 They have a small store located about a 10 minute walk from the pier, past the restrooms and museum.
 From June to September Channel Islands Adventure Company also offers guided snorkeling tours on Saturdays and Sundays.
 The snorkel tour is significantly more expensive than renting the snorkel gear, so opt for snorkeling on your own to save money.
 You can reserve snorkel gear or a snorkel tour and see the most updated prices on the Channel Islands Adventure Company website.

 Learn About Channel Islands National Park in the Museum